speed47/btrfs-list/README.md

    [main]  mainvol    16.00k    16.00k /mnt/a
 ```

 The *free* amount is reported by `btrfs filesystem usage`, the *realfree* is the adjusted amount by `btrfs-list`.
-Let's verify that we got this right:
+Let's verify that we got it right:

 ```
 root@nas:~# dd if=/dev/urandom of=/mnt/a/big